It’s very easy to follow – – good English sub-titles. Just give it a minute.

 2015-04-18 Hundreds of Millions of Dollars already paid out to corporations because of trade deals.
 It’s about to multiply many times over (TPP, CETA, etc.).
 (Has a number of links to other postings.)

-(But see the video from Germany – – it sets everything in an entirely new light.)
+(But click on the video at top from Germany – – it sets everything in an entirely new light.)

 With thanks to Janet Eaton: